Ginden/each-line/README.md

 # essed

-`essed` is a simple program aiming to replace `sed` in certain tasks.
+`essed` is a simple program aiming to replace `sed` in subset of its applications.

 ## mapping

 In 1.0 relase only mapping with ad-hoc code is supported.

 ### Examples